The Spanish Steps in Rome - A Blend of History and Luxury

-Popular among visitors to Rome, the Spanish Steps are located in an interesting part of the city where you'll find many of the most popular tourist attractions.
-At the top of the steps, you have Trinità dei Monti church, a late Renaissance catholic church with an intriguing obelisk by the main entrance.
-At the bottom, you have Piazza di Spagna (Spanish Square), one of the most popular squares in Rome.
-The square has a beautifully designed boat-shaped fountain called Fontana della Barcaccia, with water sourced from a 19BCE aqueduct.
-The fountain is said to have been designed by Pietro Bernini, the father of famous sculptor Gian Lorenzo Bernini.
+The steps are located on a steep slope in a part of the city where you'll find many of the most popular attractions.
+At the top of the steps, you have Trinità dei Monti church, a late Renaissance catholic church with an beautiful obelisk by the main entrance.

-Today, the staircase is a gateway to luxury shopping, fine dining, and cultural immersion.
-The allure of the Spanish Steps has made it a frequent filming location for popular movies and TV shows.
-These include the 1953 classic Roman Holiday, The Talented Mr. Ripley starring Matt Damon, and Tom Cruise's Mission: Impossible – Dead Reckoning Part One, which featured the steps (some scenes used a replica) and also used the location for the movie's premiere event.
+These include the 1953 classic Roman Holiday, The Talented Mr. Ripley starring Matt Damon, and Tom Cruise's Mission: Impossible – Dead Reckoning Part One, which featured the steps (some scenes used a replica).
+The Tom cruise movie also used the location for the its premiere event.

-The site is also a popular location in the fashion industry for photoshoots and shows.
-Italian luxury brand Bulgari, which has taken inspiration from the various attractions in Rome, is particularly fond of the Spanish Steps.
 The company commissioned a 1.5 million euro renovation of the steps in 2014 and celebrated the completion of the project with an elaborate event in 2016.
 Highlights of the event included an intriguing light show, ballet dancers, and performances by the symphony orchestra, Orchestra dell'Accademia Nazionale di Santa Cecilia, conducted by Antonio Pappano.

-Characterized by grandeur and drama, Baroque architecture is renowned for its elaborate decorations and dynamic forms.
-The Spanish Steps embody all these tenets with a total of 135 steps ascending in a captivating set of flights (drama), spanning a total of 3,000 meters squared (grandeur), and covering a steep hill of close to 29 meters.
+It has a total of 135 steps ascending in a captivating set of flights (drama), spanning a total of 3,000 meters squared (grandeur), and covering a steep hill of close to 29 meters.
 Primarily made out of travertine stone, the stairs elegantly incorporate the use of bricks, marble, and plaster.

 Named after the nearby Spanish Embassy to the Holy See (See of Rome), the structure was completed in 1725 thanks to funding from the estate of French diplomat Etienne Gueffier.
 Italian architects Francesco de Sanctis and Alessandro Specchi were tasked with designing the staircase after winning a design competition held in 1717.

 While you certainly won't face a shortage of places to visit in Rome, a tour of the Spanish Steps is highly recommended.
-Apart from its beautiful exhibition of Baroque architecture, the stairs take you on an incredible historical journey.
-As you plan your visit, one important thing to note is that sitting here is illegal and you can face steep fines if you sit on the Spanish Steps.
+Apart from its beautiful Baroque architecture, the stairs take you on a historical journey.
+Close by attractions like the luxury shopping stores and being a short distance to Rome's other landmarks gives it extra points.

-There's no shortage of 5-star hotels in Rome.
-However, if you'd like to be close to the attraction during your visit, you have one great option.
 Situated at the top the stairs close to Trinità dei Monti, Hotel Hassler Roma offers a solid accommodation option for guests with a lovely aesthetic that neatly complements the stairs.
-The roof-top terrace also offers breathtaking panoramic views of the Eternal City.
+The roof-top terrace also offers panoramic views of the Eternal City.
 It's likely to be your favorite part of the hotel.

-You'll love the hotel's excellent service, inviting "family-run inn" vibe, and its Michelin-starred dining experience at the Imago restaurant, which has over-sized windows so you can enjoy wonderful views of the city while you dine.
+You'll love the hotel's excellent service, inviting "family-run inn" vibe, and its Michelin-starred dining experience at the Imago restaurant, which has over-sized windows so you can enjoy views of the city while you dine.

 The location of the Spanish Steps is central to some of the city's other top attractions (within 3km).
 The closest include the following: